It’s tough to beat the fancy and private Delta One Suites for a long flight to Asia. And if you want to book it for cheap, today’s your lucky day.

 Minneapolis-St. Paul (MSP) to Tokyo-Haneda (HND)

 But here’s the best part: Every one of the dates shown above has at least four Delta One seats available at that price.
 In fact, many of these dates have at least eight seats available.
 That’s almost unheard of, as it can often be challenging for even a couple to snag business class seats together using miles.

 Detroit (DTW) to Beijing (PEK)

 To get in on one of these amazing deals for a Delta One suite, you need some Virgin Atlantic Flying Club miles.
 Unfortunately, you can’t transfer Delta SkyMiles over to Virgin Atlantic, or vice versa.
 But you can still easily earn the miles you need.

 That’s because the airline is a transfer partner with three major bank points currencies: Chase Ultimate Rewards, American Express Membership Rewards, and Citi ThankYou points.

-The American Express Platinum Card is a strong option for frequent flyers to get the Amex points they need to book a Delta One suite.
+The Platinum Card from American Express is a strong option for frequent flyers to get the Amex points they need to book a Delta One suite.
 The $550 annual fee may seem steep, but that comes with at least a 60,000-point welcome bonus after spending $5,000 within three months and an unbeatable set of travel perks.
 But be sure to check to see if you qualify for a 100,000-point bonus.

 Using Virgin Atlantic miles to book a Delta One suite is one of the savviest moves a frequent traveler can make.
-And while it can be tough to find the dates that work to make this workaround a success, it’s never been easier to book a summer trip to Japan or China – or bring the whole family – using the Amex transfer bonus to do it for even fewer points.
+And while it can be tough to find the dates that work to make this workaround a success, this is an amazing chance to fly to Japan or China – or bring the whole family – using the Amex transfer bonus to do it for even fewer points.